 Your help and encouragement has been invaluable!

-Celia Jackmauh, logo and graphic design
+Celia Jackmauh, communications and graphic design

 Noah Ready-Campbell, website and internet consulting

-Corinne Johannson, photography (also Michelle!)
+Corinne Johannson, Michelle Fay, photography

 Mary Ready, sounding board and biggest supporter